-7 Conclusion
+5 Conclusion

 This paper examines the role played by trade in determining capital composition across countries.
 In a general equilibrium model of trade, I examine the quantitative relationship between international trade and cross-country capital composition.
 Calibrating the model to match bilateral trade pattern in 76 countries, I generate several interesting results.
 I show that trade is quantitatively important in explaining cross-country capital composition differences.
-The calibrated model does well in replicating the investment rate, the income per worker and prices of capital goods in the data.
-Finally, various trade liberalizations were considered and the welfare benefits are substantial with poor countries gaining relatively more than rich countries.
+Various trade liberalizations were considered and the welfare benefits are substantial with poor countries gaining relatively more than rich countries.